Lisa Murkowski: Mattis' Trump Critique Was 'True, Honest, Necessary'

 — Lauren Fox (@FoxReports) June 4, 2020

-On Wednesday, Mattis attacked President Trump in a statement to The Atlantic by accusing the president of violating the Constitution over the clear of Lafayette Park on Monday and deploying the military to blunt riots in Washington, D.C.
+On Wednesday, Mattis attacked President Trump in a statement to The Atlantic by accusing the president of violating the Constitution over the clearing of Lafayette Park on Monday and deploying the military to blunt riots in Washington, D.C.

 The former Trump Cabinet official also claimed the president’s policies resemble “[t]he Nazi slogan for destroying us” and called for him to be “reject[ed].”